-The official listing of the books of the Old Testament took over a thousand years to compile.
-At the end of this period additional books and parts of books were discovered but were deemed non-canonical (non-biblical).
-However because the Jews respected these otherwise religious books, they hid them away in secret places to decay naturally, and thus avoid having to destroy them intentionally.
-The collection of these books became known as the Apocrypha ("hidden away").
-Since the Council of Trent (1545-1563), of the approximately sixteen books or parts of books that are apocryphal, the Catholic Church accepts seven to be inspired: Tobit, Judith, 1 & 2 Maccabees, Sirach (Ecclesiasticus), Wisdom and Baruch, and certain additions to the Books of Jeremiah, Esther and Daniel.
-While Protestants follow the Jewish canon that excludes them, these seven deuterocanonical ("second canon") books are included in Catholic Bibles.
+The official listing of the books of the Old Testament took over a thousand years to compile, during which time some books were not included in the final Hebrew Bible.
+The books left out were respected but relegated to the apocryphal ("hidden away").
+That is, in ancient times the Jews would place religious books of uncertain authenticity in hidden places for them to decay naturally, and thus avoid having to burn what would otherwise appear to be sacred writings.

+Of the approximately sixteen books or parts of books that are apocryphal, the Catholic Church considers seven to be inspired: Tobit, Judith, 1 & 2 Maccabees, Sirach (Ecclesiasticus), Wisdom, Baruch, Lamentations of Jeremiah, and certain additions to the Books of Esther and Daniel.
+Since 1546 the Church has affirmed the legitimacy of these seven deuterocanonical ("second canon") books and includes them in Catholic Bibles.